colinlienard/sv-router/docs/guide/file-based/routing-concepts.md

 ## Layouts

-You can define a component that will wrap the other routes at the same level or below using layouts:
+Define a wrapping component for routes at the same level or below using layouts:

 ```sh{4}
 routes